 Hailing from Albuquerque, NM, Def-i represents the Diné Nation as one of the Southwest’s most active and prominent touring artists.
 His performance styles range wide from Hip-Hop and Spoken Word to Contemporary Native-American Acoustic.
 Emerging from the Underground Indy rap circuit, his eclectic repertoire of talent has allowed him to single-handedly perform regularly throughout the country as an artist, and an educator.
 His dedication to cultural preservation and lyrical mastery has earned him the respect of hip hop veterans, industry professionals, academics, and upcoming generations.

 Def-i’s performance is brought to you in part by Advanced Air.
-With direct flights from Gallup to Phoenix, Advanced Air is Gallup Real True
+With direct flights between Gallup and Phoenix, Advanced Air is Gallup Real True

 7/8 Lindy Vision